-- must be informed that the student needs to receive their medication
+- is informed that the student needs to receive their medication

 - if necessary, release the student from class to obtain their medication.

-In some cases it may be appropriate for students to self-administer their medication.
-The principal may consult with families and consider advice from the student’s medical/health practitioner to determine whether to allow a student to self-administer their medication.
+Self-administration: In some cases, it may be appropriate for students to self-administer their medication.
+The Principal may consult with families and consider advice from the student’s medical/health practitioner to determine whether to allow a student to self-administer their medication.
 Students at Frankston SDS must only self-administer under the supervision of a staff member.

 - securely to minimise risk to others

 - in a place only accessible by staff who are responsible for administering the medication

 - away from the classroom (unless quick access is required)

 - according to packet instructions, particularly in relation to temperature.

 At Frankston SDS medication will be stored in the therapy room or in a locked box in the classroom.